vectordotdev/vector/rfcs/README.md

 * Obtain consensus upfront, before implementation time is invested
 * Incorporate project-wide context and leverage our shared brain
 * Share responsibility for the outcome of the change
-* Benefit posterity and facilitate new team member onboarding
+* Benefit posterity and facilitate new Vector team member onboarding

 ## Logical boundary